This is the multi-page printable view of this section. Click here to print.

 OnExitStandbyFired when exiting standby mode.
 Resume your systems.

-These methods are available as ScriptCanvas nodes for visual scripting:
+These methods and events are available as ScriptCanvas nodes.

 NodeDescription

-TriggerNewGameWithName(saveName)Starts a new game with a named save.
+TriggerNewGameWithName(saveName)Starts a new game with a named save file.

 TriggerContinueGameContinues from the most recent save.